 - H. Unlocks capital and effectively uses funding sources.
 EE Plans shall include a section outlining and discussing new strategies to make available the capital needed to effectively overcome barriers to implement projects, in addition to direct financial incentives provided in order to cost-effectively achieve the Least Cost Procurement mandate.
 Such proposed strategies shall move beyond traditional financing strategies and shall include new capital availability strategies and partnerships that effectively overcome market barriers in each market segment in which it is feasible to do so. - I. Integration.
-EE Plans shall address how the distribution company plans to integrate gas and electric energy efficiency programs to optimize customer energy efficiency and provide benefits from synergies between the two energy systems and their respective programs. - J. EE Plans shall be developed to propose strategies to achieve the energy efficiency savings targets that shall be proposed by the Council and approved by the PUC for that three-year period.
+EE Plans shall address how the distribution company plans to integrate gas and electric energy efficiency programs to optimize customer energy efficiency and provide benefits from synergies between the two energy systems and their respective programs amid increasing overlap in energy system usage where investment is necessary to access transitional technologies and the benefits from them. - J. EE Plans shall be developed to propose strategies to achieve the energy efficiency savings targets that shall be proposed by the Council and approved by the PUC for that three-year period.
 Such strategies shall secure energy, capacity, and system benefits and also be designed to ensure the programs will be delivered successfully, cost-effectively, and cost-efficiently over the long term.
-In addition to satisfying other provisions of these Standards, the EE Plans shall contribute to a sustainable energy efficiency economy in Rhode Island, respond to and transform evolving market conditions, strive to increase participation and customer equity, and provide widespread consumer benefits. - K. Energy Efficiency investments shall be made on behalf of all customers.
+In addition to satisfying other provisions of these Standards, the EE Plans shall contribute to a sustainable energy efficiency economy in Rhode Island, respond to and transform evolving market conditions, strive to increase participation and customer equity, and provide widespread consumer benefits while advancing the state's climate goals and mandates. - K. Energy Efficiency investments shall be made on behalf of all customers.
 This will ensure consistency with existing program structure under which all customers pay for, and benefit from, Rhode Island's efficiency programs. - L. Efficacy.
 All efforts to establish and maintain program capability shall be done in a manner that ensures quality delivery and is economical and efficient.
 The distribution company shall include wherever possible and practical partnerships with existing educational and job training entities. - M. Parity.
 While it is anticipated that rough parity among sectors can be maintained, as the limits of what is cost-effective are identified, there may be more efficiency opportunities identified in one sector than another.
 The distribution company shall design EE Plans to capture all resources that are cost-effective and lower cost than supply.
 The distribution company shall consult with the Council to address ongoing issues of parity. - N. Cost-effectiveness.
 The distribution company shall propose a portfolio of programs that is cost-effective.
 Any program with a quantified benefit-cost ratio greater than 1.0 (i.e., where quantified benefits are greater than quantified costs), should be considered cost-effective.
 Consistent with the PUC's guidance issued in Docket No. 4600A, qualitative benefits and costs may be considered in determining cost-effectiveness.
-The portfolio must be cost-effective and programs must be cost-effective. - i The distribution company shall be allowed to direct a portion of proposed funding to conduct research and development and pilot program initiatives.
+The portfolio must be cost-effective and programs must be cost-effective. - The distribution company shall be allowed to direct a portion of proposed funding to conduct research and development and pilot program initiatives.
 These efforts will be subject to cost-effectiveness considerations consistent with the PUC's guidance on pilots provided in the Guidance Document issued in Docket No. 4600A.
 The costs of these initiatives shall be included in the assessment of